januarharianto/respR/README.md

 > **Important** - all versions are retained *forever* in history, do not commit dumb stuff that you will regret :D

 \[Cool package name] is a **respiration analysis package** for the R programming environment.

-The package should, once properly coded, be able to measure *any* kind of data that looks at rate of change, but here we are focusing on **the rate of change of oxygen consumption over time**.
-At least for version 1.0.
+As of now it is simply a series of scripts.
+The aim is to package everything into a SHINY interface.

+### Usage

+The package focuses on the analysis of respiration data.
+Such data is often recorded as a rate of change of oxygen consumption, over time.
+The user will be able to easily select data points to run a simple linear regression.
+The traditional before-after calculation method will also be provided.

+> Once we have the interface up and running, we will include examples here.

 ### To-do